How We Track Your ROI

 • Prospect asked for a call but never responded to scheduling

-Why This Definition: A meeting is only booked when both parties have committed to a specific time.
-Everything else is a conversation about a meeting, not an actual meeting.
+Why this matters: A meeting is only booked when both parties have committed to a specific time.

 Stage 5: Revenue